ShaomingB/reimagined-doodle/rules.md

 ## How will we will track progress (and follow-up) on completion of tasks
+Create a GroupMe and keep in contact.
+Try to get at least two team members meeting up in person per week to discuss progress.

 ## How will will communicate difficulties with a task assigned to us